InjectiveLabs/docs/source/includes/_accountsrpc.md

 ## OrderStates

 Get orders with an order hash, this request will return market orders and limit orders in all states [booked, partial_filled, filled, canceled].
 For filled and canceled orders, there is a TTL of 1 day.
-Should your order be filled or canceled you will still be able to fetch it for 24 hours.
+Should your order be filled or canceled you will still be able to fetch it for 3 minutes.

 ### Request Parameters